 Being a Responsible Backpacker in Edinburgh

 Reduce your plastic footprint: Perhaps the best thing you can do for our planet is to make sure you do NOT add to the plastic problem all over the world.
-Don’t buy one-use water bottles, the plastic ends up in landfill or in the ocean.
+Don’t buy one-use water bottles, the plastic ends up in landfills or in the ocean.
 Instead, pack a tough travel water bottle.

 Go and watch A Plastic Ocean on Netflix – it’ll change how you view the plastic problem in the world; you need to understand what we are up against.
 If you think it doesn’t matter, get off my fucking site.

-Don’t pick up single use plastic bags, you’re a backpacker – take your daypack if you need to go to the shop or run errands.
+Don’t pick up single-use plastic bags, you’re a backpacker – take your daypack if you need to go to the shop or run errands.

 Bear in mind, that many animal products in countries you travel through will not be ethically farmed and won’t be of the highest quality.
 I’m a carnivore but when I’m on the road, I only eat chicken.
 Mass-farming of cows etc leads to the rainforest being cut down – which is obviously a huge problem.